the-coding-pie/workflow/README.md

 VITE_UNSPLASH_CLIENT_ID=your_unsplash_client_id
 ```

-Please obtain a client id for using Unsplash API.
+Please obtain a `CLIENT_ID` for using Unsplash API from Unsplash.

 6. Make sure you have Docker properly setup.
 Now fire this command: